jhu-library-applications/traject_horizon/README.md

 ### Indexing records to solr

 Traject is primarily a tool for indexing to solr.
-You can use `traject-horizon` to export from Horizon and send directly through the indexing pipeline, without having to serialize MARC to disk first.
+You can use `traject_horizon` to export from Horizon and send directly through the indexing pipeline, without having to serialize MARC to disk first.